 America has lots of old houses.
-According to HUD’s 2013 American Housing Survey, the average owner-occupied structure is about 37 years old.
+According to Eye on Housing, the average owner-occupied structure was about 37 years old in 2016, the most recent year for which data is available.
 For reference, that’s higher than the U.S. median age.

 In some parts of the country, the housing stock is far older.
 On average, owner-occupied housing in New York, Massachusetts, and Pennsylvania is more than 50 years old.
 Though there are exceptions to the rule, homes tend to be older throughout the Northeast and Midwest, and in urban cores across the country.